 FYE Peer Mentor Program

-FYE peer mentors are sophomores, juniors or seniors who co-facilitate First Year Transitions with an instructor.
+FYE peer mentors are sophomores, juniors or seniors who co-facilitate the First Year Transitions course with an instructor.
 Peer mentors serve as a resource to new and first-year students and provide students with a perspective of life at Salve Regina.
 The relationships that new students form with their mentors are admirable and advantageous.